4d1ncs0n/msapi-translate/README.md

-# msapi-translate
+# Translate project in flask
-Poject created with flask to translate text via api
+Project created with flask to translate text via api